Frequently Asked Questions

 How are the winners chosen?

-There is a twelve-strong panel, geographically spread across Britain, bringing varied skill sets and experience when judging the nominations.
-The winners come from a cross-section of small and large flat and NH yards together with small and large stud farms.
+Previous winners come from a cross-section of small and large flat and jumps yards together with small and large stud farms.

 What is the British Horseracing Authority?